- Joint Doctrine Indian Armed Forces

 - 14. I want to produce equipment for Defence Industry.
 Is there a single window available for all formalities to be processed?

 There is no single window for clearances for defence products.
-You will have to register your company under existing Companies Act (2013) if not already registered.
+You will have to register your company under existing Companies Act. if not already registered.
 Apply for a defence industrial license (DIL) from DIPP, if the equipment requires a license.
-Undertake all other formalities that are required for manufacture of the product.
+Undertake all other formalities that are required for production of a product.

 - 15. Are there any capital investment/turnover bandwidths to qualify as Micro, Small and Medium industry?
 Is there any other criterion to be fulfilled?